Voices of Children in Foster Care

 In May 2018, the Childrens Commissioner for England produced a report gathering the views and experiences of children in foster care.
 It provides a summary of the key themes arising from discussions with the children who took part.

-What do children want from their foster carers?
+What do children want from their foster parents?

 An overwhelming majority of children said that they wanted to feel safe, loved, and part of the family.
 Many recognised the importance of identity and belonging in shaping their own happiness and well-being.